Frequently Asked Questions

 Can I upgrade or exchange my ticket over the Internet?

 Unfortunately you cannot exchange or upgrade your ticket over the internet.
 Exchange policies vary per performance and are at the discretion of the promoter.
 Please check the event information or contact the Box Office for details of individual performances.
 For productions which allow exchanges, we ask that all exchanges be made in person at Canberra Ticketing.
 All exchanges must be finalised at least 24 hours prior to the ticketed performance and will incur a $2.20 per ticket administrative fee and will only be authorised for seats of equal or higher value.
+You must return the original tickets to the Box Office before the exchange can take place.

 What about wheelchair bookings?